syncfusion/blazor-docs/src/charts/stock-chart/export-print.md

----
-title: "Stock Chart Print and Export | ASP.NET Core Blazor "

-component: "Stock Chart"

-description: "The rendered stock chart can be printed or exported directly using print and export button in period selector."
----

 # Print and Export

 The rendered stock chart can be exported to `JPEG`, `PNG`, `SVG`, or `PDF` format using the export dropdown button in the period selector toolbar.
 You can choose the required format using the export dropdown button in stock-chart.